rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 An EQName accepts *default element\/type* namespace declarations if it is an NCName that is either an *element* or *type*.

+An EQName accepts *default element* namespace declarations if it is an NCName that is an *element*.

+An EQName accepts *default type* namespace declarations if it is an NCName that is a *type*.

 An EQName accepts *default function declaration* namespace declarations if it is an NCName that is a *function declaration*.